ustwo/ustwo.com-frontend/Make.md

 Mounts the assets volume.
 * proxy: Container "daemon" running nginx.
 Mounts the vault and the assets volumes.
-* compiler: Container "task" wrapping Gulp, npm and other tasks.
+* compiler: Container "task" wrapping npm and other tasks.
 Mounts the local filesystem as it is only used in development.

 ## Variables